What is social enterprise?

 An entity that has an embedded mission to achieve social, cultural or environmental goals through the sale of goods and services.

-At least 50% of the business’ profits go back into their social, cultural or environmental mission.
+51% or more of the business’ profits go back into their social, cultural or environmental mission.

 Are you a social enterprise?